CrowdStrike/foundry-sample-scalable-rtr/README.md

     * `job_history`: Manages the job execution history.
 * `rtr-scripts`
     * `check_file_or_registry_exist`: RTR script which checks if a file or registry key is present on a Windows system.
-    * `Check_Registry_Exist`: RTR script which checks if a registry key with a specific value is present on Windows system.
+    * `Check_Registry_Exist`: RTR script which checks if a registry key with a specific value is present on a Windows system.
-* `saved-searches/Query_By_WorkflowRootExecutionID`: LogScale saved search for retrieving events by a workflow execution ID.
+* `saved-searches/Query_By_WorkflowRootExecutionID`: Saved search for retrieving events by a workflow execution ID.
 * `ui/pages/scalable-rtr-react`: Single Page Application which serves as the frontend of the app.
 * `workflows`: Workflow template definitions.
 Fusion workflows are created from the templates in this directory.
     * `Check_if_files_or_registry_key_exist.yml`: Workflow to invoke the `check_file_or_registry_exist` RTR script against a collection of hosts.
 Results are written to LogScale.